API Endpoint

 Key Description Acceptable Values

-corpus see overview see overview
+index see overview see overview

 query_type see overview ntd